 b) a current or former supervisor (preferred) or work associate/project leader who can attest to your professional abilities.
 If you manage your own business and are your own supervisor, you may select a client as your recommender.
 Personal references are not appropriate.

-Your statement of academic purpose (500 words) should clearly and concisely address the following:
+Your statement of academic purpose (500 words) should clearly and concisely address the following questions in a single, well-organized essay:

-In no more than 250 words, please discuss a current trend or area of interest to you in the field of Human Capital Management.
+In no more than 250 words, please discuss a current trend or area of interest to you in the field of Human Capital Management and why you think this is important for organizations and/or workers.

 They are not required upon application submission; however, standard exams are a useful indicator of academic ability and applicants are strongly encouraged to consider submitting scores to further support their candidacy and strengthen their application.